nerrad/wordpress-ansible-playbook/README.md

 This repository contains an ansible playbook for provisioning a WordPress based server with both a production and staging website, optional ssl certificates (provided free via letsencrypt), PHP 7.1, Mariadb, wp-cli, and nginx.

+> Note: currently this is oriented towards a Ubuntu or Debian based box.

 ## Roles

 The following roles are in this playbook.